-Biochemistry is a subject involved with the exploration of the molecular processes of life and reflects the intersection of chemistry and biology needed to understand these processes.
-The major in biochemistry is designed to meet the needs of students interested in this interdisciplinary subject.
-Students completing a major in biochemistry will be prepared for careers in the pharmaceutical and biotechnology industries, for pursuit of graduate degrees in biochemistry or chemistry and for entry into medical, veterinary, dental or pharmacy schools.
-This degree program follows guidelines suggested by the American Society of Biochemistry and Molecular Biology for an undergraduate degree in biochemistry.
+Biochemistry is involved with the exploration of the molecular processes of life and reflects the intersection of chemistry and biology needed to understand these processes.
+The biochemistry major is designed to meet the needs of students interested in this interdisciplinary subject.
+Students completing a biochemistry major will be prepared for careers in the pharmaceutical and biotechnology industries, for pursuit of graduate degrees in biochemistry or chemistry and for entry into medical, veterinary, dental or pharmacy schools.
+This degree program follows guidelines suggested by the American Society for Biochemistry and Molecular Biology for an undergraduate degree in biochemistry.

 Degree Requirements for the Biochemistry Major

 General College Requirements (see “Curriculum” section), including the following requirements to satisfy the major:

 - CHEM 106: General Chemistry II

 - CHEM 420: Biochemistry I